dexter-xD/blink/README.md

 # TCP Server Project

 This project is a simple TCP server written in C, using socket programming concepts.
-It listens on a specified port, accepts client connections, and prints messages received from clients to the console.
+It listens on a specified port, accepts client connections, and serves dynamic HTML content based on incoming requests using a templating system that supports dynamic values, if-else conditions, and loops.
 The code is organized into multiple files with CMake as the build system.

 ## Project Structure